-I led a workshop on Crete in June, and my flight home was the day after the conference ended.
+One time I led a workshop on Crete, and my flight home was the day after the conference ended.
 Since the conference venue was quite a distance from the airport in Heraklion, I decided to book a night’s stay in Heraklion to be closer to the airport.
 Again, I chose a four-star.

-Just the other night, on the way home from our family trip to Spain, we decided we would stop for a night in Luxembourg City.
+On the way home from a family trip to Spain with our son and two foster kids, we decided we would stop for a night in Luxembourg City.
 Looking on Hotwire just the day before meant that we had few choices.
 My search only listed three hotels: a three-star, a four-star and a five-star.
-Surprisingly, the five-star, at €76 a night per room, was cheaper than the other two, so that’s where we stayed.
+Surprisingly, the five-star, at €76 a night per room, cost less than the other two, so we chose that one.
 It was a Sofitel, and the rooms were very comfortable and spacious.

 Tips for using Hotwire